Industry Expertise · June 25, 2024

 An unbundled fee structure is when a lawyer offers a set cost to perform a specific task, process or issue instead of handling the entire legal matter.
 Firms offer a menu of services, each with its own price.
 This puts the client in control in case they want to do some of the work themselves.

-Offering an unbundled pricing model opens your firm up to new clients, who may be comfortable handling parts of the work and only need help with certain tasks.
-For example, a divorce attorney may offer this type of arrangement if the client has reached an amicable settlement and only needs the paperwork drafted.
+Offering an unbundled pricing model opens your firm up to new clients who may be comfortable handling parts of the work and only need help with certain tasks.
+For example, a divorce attorney may offer this arrangement if the client has reached an amicable settlement and only needs the paperwork drafted.

 4 Contingency pricing